AnasKhan321/TaskMaster/README.md

 # TaskMaster

 Welcome to the TaskMaster Application repository!
 This application is built using the MERN (MongoDB, Express.js, React, Node.js)  stack and allows users to perform CRUD (Create, Read, Update, Delete) operations on their to-do items.
-Additionally, users can filter the to-do items based on their status (e.g., "To-Do", "In Progress", "Done").
+Additionally, users can filter the to-do items based on their status (e.g., "To-Do", "In Progress", "Done").I use Tailwind Css for Styling

 # Features